apollographql/federation-hotchocolate/README.md

 > **Warning**
 > Due to a breaking change to the public API, we cannot support newer versions of `HotChocolate` until their replacement API (currently work in progress) is complete. **We can only support v`13.5.x` and v`13.6.x` releases**.

->This is the **official Apollo Federation support library for Hot Chocolate** with support for Federation 1 and Federation 2 subgraphs.
-For backwards compatibility, it was based on HotChocolate's original Fed 1 module with added support for Fed v2.
-We recommend [migrating to this officially supported library](#migration-guide) as ongoing Federation support for HotChocolate ecosystem and using `rover subgraph create` to kickstart new projects.

 [**Apollo Federation**](https://www.apollographql.com/docs/federation/) is a powerful, open architecture that helps you create a **unified supergraph** that combines multiple GraphQL APIs.
 `ApolloGraphQL.HotChocolate.Federation` provides Apollo Federation support for building subgraphs in the `HotChocolate` ecosystem.
 Individual subgraphs can be run independently of each other but can also specify